chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Inserting before the colon made PSI place 'as' inside exceptClass, before the closing ')'.", "PROJECT NOTE": "When editing PyExceptPart, add 'as <name>' after exceptClass (use addAfter on exceptPart.exceptClass) or rebuild the except clause from text via PyElementGenerator to avoid token-boundary issues.", "NEW INSTRUCTION": "WHEN exceptClass exists in PyExceptPart THEN insert 'as target' after exceptClass using addAfter" }

+[2025-12-09 10:30] - Updated by Junie - Error analysis
+{
+    "TYPE": "build failure",
+    "TOOL": "create",
+    "ERROR": "Unresolved references in created intention file", "ROOT CAUSE": "The new intention references a missing settings flag and uses PyReferenceExpression.resolve() which doesn't exist.", "PROJECT NOTE": "Add enableCreateLocalVariableIntention to PluginSettingsState.State and wire it in PluginSettingsConfigurable; use refExpr.reference?.resolve() instead of refExpr.resolve().", "NEW INSTRUCTION": "WHEN linter reports Unresolved reference 'enableCreateLocalVariableIntention' THEN add flag to settings State and UI"
+}

+[2025-12-09 10:32] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid API",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference: resolve() on PyReferenceExpression",
+    "ROOT CAUSE": "The new intention calls PyReferenceExpression.resolve(), which is not a valid API; resolution must use its PsiReference.", "PROJECT NOTE": "In Python PSI, resolve references via refExpr.reference.resolve() (or multiResolve), not refExpr.resolve().", "NEW INSTRUCTION": "WHEN resolving a PyReferenceExpression THEN use refExpr.reference.resolve() and check for null" }